-Cultural Connections Board 2020-2021
+Cultural Connections Board 2021-2022

-Sal Bell Alper
+Sal Bell Alper (they/them)

-Sal loves learning and believes in the librartory possibility of museum spaces.
+Sal loves learning and believes in the liberatory possibility of museum spaces.
 Sal works to foster inclusive and engaging learning experiences for young people visiting the Exploratorium for over 10 years.
 They collaboratively build a team of educators to be responsive to visitors' interests and needs in a dynamic space.
 Sal also engages in institutional efforts for equitable internal and external practices.
-Sal recently completed a MA in Education focusing on bridging social justice, education and museums.
+Sal recently completed a MA in Education focusing on bridging social justice, education, and museums.

-Amy Cohen, Treasurer
+Amy Cohen, Treasurer (she/her)

-A Chicagoland native, Amy has worked in non-profits and museums for over a decade.
-She currently serves as the Executive Director of Exhibit Envoy, a non-profit that develops and travels exhibitions for small and mid-size institutions.
-In this role, she develops and onboards exhibitions that help small museums connect with their communities, as well as manages the tour logistics of 30+ exhibitions and all fiscal duties.
-Each year, Amy has the pleasure of partnering with staff at 50+ museums, libraries, and cultural institutions to bring California stories to their visitors.
+A Chicagoland native, Amy has worked in nonprofits and museums for over 15 years.
+She currently serves as the Executive Director of Exhibit Envoy, a nonprofit that travels exhibitions for small and mid-size institutions across California and the U.S. In this role, she works with curators, artists, and institutions to develop exhibitions that help small museums connect with their communities, as well as manages the tour logistics of 30+ exhibitions and all fiscal duties.
+Each year, Amy is proud to partner with 50+ museums, libraries, and cultural institutions to bring California stories to their visitors.

 Cara Dodge has been a museum professional since 2007, and has enjoyed a number of different positions in science-focused institutions.
 She has written programming for The Tech Interactive, helped launch a new initiative at the Computer History Museum, worked on social media campaigns for the Smithsonian National Air and Space Museum and is now an Exhibits Manager at NASA’s Ames Research Center.
 She also explored the potential within museums through her masters program, earning both an MA in Museum Studies and a Masters in Business Administration from John F Kennedy University.
 Her Master’s Thesis "Humor me a moment: The power of humor in science museums," explored how positive emotions, like humor, can be impactful for individuals, even those who are perhaps not interested in science.
 The results of this research encouraged her to continue to explore how to connect people with science, as there are still underutilized ways to do so, and trying new and innovative techniques can have powerful results.